0x90/openssh-sftp-sploit/README.md

 # OpenSSH <=6.6 SFTP misconfiguration exploit for 64bit Linux

-penSSH lets you grant SFTP access to users without allowing full command execution using "ForceCommand internal-sftp".
+OpenSSH lets you grant SFTP access to users without allowing full command execution using "ForceCommand internal-sftp".
 However, if you misconfigure the server and don't use ChrootDirectory, the user will be able to access all parts of the filesystem that he has access to - including procfs.
 On